lasiru1/Discrete_Structures/Assignment 18.md

 ### Solution:

 a.
-An unconnected graph implies that no one in the IT department is acquainted with anyone in the marketing department and vice-versa.
+An unconnected graph implies that no one in the IT department is acquainted with anyone in the marketing department and vice versa.
 b.
 Carl and Fletcher are not acquainted (not adjacent nodes).
 SiuYin is acquainted with 1 person (Carl).
 c.
 Carl and Yuri's degree of seperation is: 2